janekx21/bachelor-thesis/chapters/ba.typ

 is a hidden rule, because `_frame` is a supertype of `class_frame`.
 These rules are hidden because they add substantial depth and noise to the syntax tree.// TODO reference https://tree-sitter.github.io/tree-sitter/creating-parsers#hiding-rules
+While using the written grammar in a later step of the implementation it was obvious that hiding each supertype node did increase the complexity of the queries, because while querying for a supertype each subtype must be named, instead of just one named supertype.
 The transformations where done using the following table for reference.
 Each construct has a rule in the original reference and in the new tree sitter grammar.

 // #show table.cell: it => {
 //   if it.x == 0 or it.y == 0 {